chema/handle-handler/README.md

 ## TO DO

 * Add automatic forwarding from active handles.
+* Add reverse extraction of DID via CURL and lresolv from the full handle
+* Move the reserved word list to its own separate database
+* Review the schema for the user table to include domain name and full handle
 * Consider removing need for the extra header from reverse proxy.
 * Add 15 minute cool down period between changes.
 * Verify locked status of handle.